ppremru/LaunchFieldKitAdoption/ocp.md

 #### Crawl - Pre OCP

-Awareness of concepts such as containers, container registries, and ???.
-These are useful concepts for profiles in operations and development.
+Awareness of basic container management could be useful to all user profiles.

 | Recommended Resources | Notes |
 | :-------------------- | :---- |